 This is a common money mistake for many couples.

 One person is trying diligently to change their ways with money while the other person is doing everything possible to make it harder.

-A simple way to overcome this money mistake is to sign up for my free Jumpstart your Money Mindset course.
+A simple way to overcome this money mistake is to sign up for my course – Struggling to Financially Sound Money Bootcamp.
 Through daily emails, you are provided with the questions to discuss.
-This opens up the opportunity for healthy conversations and a baseline to understand each other's feelings and perspectives.
+This opens up the opportunity for healthy conversations and a baseline to understand each other’s feelings and perspectives.

 If your significant other isn’t ready to participate, then keep on trucking ahead and be diligent with money how you can.
 Don’t start a fight at every opportunity.
 Highlight the positive changes you are already seeing in your finances.

 In the end, opening the lines of communication will be better for your money situation.